Effective training of deep convolutional neural networks for hyperspectral image classification through artificial

 An open question is whether a clustering algorithm, like~\cite{wu2018finetuning} or outlier segmentation~\cite{Du2013unsuptl} could be adapted here leading to greater efficiency.
 It is probable that a more complex artificial labelling algorithm could outperform the proposed solution; however even in that case, a simple, generally applicable heuristic that improves performance can be of value.
 Our approach has common motivation with self-taught learning~\cite{Raina2007self}, where we want the classifier to derive high-level input representation from the unlabelled data; however we use the same data for both training stages and instead change the label set.
 It also avoids combining neural and non-neural approaches, and prevents introducing additional assumptions through the manual selection of the latter.

-A qualitative examination of the pretraining results shows that some class structure is visible after pretraining (see examples in Figure~\ref{fig:pretr}).
-No identifiable features have been noticed when investigating pretraining images when associated with better or worse final (after fine-tuning) results.
-However, the general level of structure visible after pretraining relates to the final performance.
+A qualitative examination of the pre-training results shows that some class structure is visible after pre-training (see examples in Figure~\ref{fig:pretr}).
+No identifiable features of this structure have been noticed when investigating pre-training images when associated with better or worse final (after fine-tuning) results.
+However, the general level of structure visible after pre-training relates to the final performance.
 The network architecture based on the work~\cite{liu2018siamese} is best in learning the artificial classes grid and also the worst at the final classification.
-The other two networks (A3 `shallow' and A9 `deep') have more complex pretraining results and correspondingly better final results.
-This suggests that the training scheme and/or network architecture functions as a form of regularization that prevents overtraining, and that the pretraining classification result can be possibly used to control pretraining and avoid overtraining too.
-The ability to isolate class structure in the pre-training phase -- which does not use ground truth, hence can be viewed as unsupervised processing -- also suggests that this approach can be adapted to solve unsupervised tasks, e.g. clustering or anomaly detection.
+The other two networks based on the works~\cite{lee2017going,yu2017convolutional} have more complex pre-training results and correspondingly better final results.
+This suggests that the training scheme and/or network architecture functions as a form of regularization that prevents overtraining, and that the pre-training classification result can be possibly used to control pre-training and avoid overtraining too.
+The emergence of partial class structure in the pre-training phase -- which does not use ground truth, hence can be viewed as unsupervised processing -- also suggests that this approach can be adapted to solve unsupervised tasks, e.g. clustering or anomaly detection.